UAlaska-IT/database_application/README.md

 This cookbook configures a multi-database server.
 Both MariaDB and PostgreSQL can be installed and databases created from a list in attributes.

+The firewall can be configured for remote access, or not for local databases.

 Automated dumps can be setup, as well as remote backup to AWS S3.

-A firewall can be configured for remote access, or not for local databases.
+For remote backup to succeed, the node must be configured with a proper instance profile.

 ## Requirements